souvikghosh/thomased.github.io/index.md

 My current research is focused on the evolution of visual signalling systems.
 I mainly use invertebrates, both in recognition of the enormous portion of biological diversity they represent, and for the intriguing opportunities afforded by non-model organisms.

-You can find my e-mail and social media links at the bottom of each page.
-Feel free to get in touch!
+My contact details are at the bottom of each page, feel free to get in touch!